USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 			Rotation of clipping region also rotates current distribution

 			:param str name: name of geometric region to use

+		.. py:function:: temperature = T

+			:param float T: The temperature of the conductor can be fixed at T, serving as a dirichlet boundary condition for heat equations.
+Note that parabolic solver tools default to a homogeneous neumann condition (no heat flow).

 		.. py:function:: enable electrostatic = tst